You no longer have a choice.

 The popup shows your picture with a pencil to click and edit your photo.

-The one new LinkedIn feature we love is the ability to drag and reposition your headshot as well as the ability to straight it and zoom in/out.
+The one new LinkedIn feature we love is the ability to drag and reposition your headshot and the ability to straight it and zoom in/out.

-You can also adjust the visibility of your photo; e.g. show your picture to only your connections, your network, all LinkedIn members, and the public.
+You can also adjust your photo’s visibility, e.g., show your picture to only your connections, your network, all LinkedIn members, and the public.
 For most of us, the “public” option is likely best.

 You can also crop, filter, and adjust your profile photo as well.